MilkGames/redditgroupreporter/README.md

 # Reddit Group Comment Reporter

-Let's you report comments on the Reddit Steam Group.
+Lets you report comments on the Reddit Steam Group.